ahmedbenyaflah/gemini-clone/README.md

 # gemini-clone
-a gemini-clone using gemini api
+a gemini-clone using react and gemini api